survivejs/webpack-book/manuscript/building/01_source_maps.md

 {pagebreak}

-You could model a configuration part using `SourceMapDevToolPlugin` like this (adapted from [the official documentation](https://webpack.js.org/plugins/source-map-dev-tool-plugin/)):
+You could model a configuration part using `SourceMapDevToolPlugin` (adapted from [the official documentation](https://webpack.js.org/plugins/source-map-dev-tool-plugin/)):

 ```javascript
 exports.generateSourceMaps = ({